Our Authors

 Heather Taylor-Johnson’s second literary fiction novel, Jean Harley was Here, was short-listed for the Readings Prize for New Fiction, discussed on ABC’s First Tuesday Book Club and reviewed in the New York Times.
 It’s been optioned for a 7-part TV series, and she’s co-writing the screenplay.
 Her fifth poetry book will be out in 2021 […]

-Find out more about Heather Taylor Johnson
+Find out more about Heather Taylor-Johnson

 Helmine Kemp (H.R.
 Kemp)